lusend/website-v2/README.md

 ## :pencil: Front Matter

-Every markdown file can include the following front matter elements.
+Every markdown file can include front matter elements.
 Front matter is defined at the top of a file using three `-` characters like so:

 ```yaml
 ---